-- iv.
+- a.
+A critical area report for wetlands shall contain an analysis of the wetlands including the following site and proposal-related information: - i.
+Wetland delineation and required buffers; - ii.
+Existing wetland acreage; - iii.
+Wetland category; - iv.
 Vegetative, faunal, and hydrologic characteristics; - v.
 Soil and substrate conditions; - vi.
 Topographic elevations, at two-foot contours, and - vii.
-A discussion of the water sources supplying the wetland and documentation of hydrologic regime (locations of inlet and outlet features, water depths throughout the wetland, evidence of recharge or discharge, evidence of water depths throughout the year drift lines, algal layers, moss lines, and sediment deposits). - A discussion of measures, including avoidance, minimization, and mitigation, proposed to preserve existing wetlands and restore any wetlands that were degraded prior to the current proposed land use activity. - c.
-A habitat and native vegetation conservation strategy that addresses methods to protect and enhance on-site habitat and wetland functions. - Functional evaluation for the wetland and adjacent buffer using a local or state agency staff-recognized method and including the reference of the method and all data sheets. - 5.
+A discussion of the water sources supplying the wetland and documentation of hydrologic regime (locations of inlet and outlet features, water depths throughout the wetland, evidence of recharge or discharge, evidence of water depths throughout the year drift lines, algal layers, moss lines, and sediment deposits). - b.
+A discussion of measures, including avoidance, minimization, and mitigation, proposed to preserve existing wetlands and restore any wetlands that were degraded prior to the current proposed land use activity. - c.
+A habitat and native vegetation conservation strategy that addresses methods to protect and enhance on-site habitat and wetland functions. - d.
+Functional evaluation for the wetland and adjacent buffer using a local or state agency staff-recognized method and including the reference of the method and all data sheets. - 5.
 The following wetland buffers widths, based on wetland category and land use intensity, shall apply to all wetlands in the shoreline jurisdiction: